JAlexAj93/movie_app/README.md

 A new flutter project that shows us the list of most popular movies and the details of the movie (Name, Description, Genre, Poster and Release Date).

+## Architecture
+In this project we use Clean Architecture with the following structure:

+lib/
+  - Core/
+      - errors/
+      - network/
+      - utils/
+  - data/
+      - datasources/
+      - models/
+      - repositories/
+  - domain/
+      - entities/
+      - repositories/
+      - usecases/
+  - presentation/
+      - cubit/
+      - screens/
+      - widgets/

+This architecture follows the Clean Architecture pattern, which focuses on separating application responsibilities into different layers to make the code more maintainable, scalable, and easy to test.
+The goal is to isolate business logic from infrastructure (e.g. APIs, databases, etc.) and presentation.

 ## Features

 This project has the following features: